About Tools FAQ Blog Contact

 Intermediary domains should be your priority in the investigation.
 This is where malicious content from your site links to.

-Sometimes, when hackers point a compromised site directly to servers with malicious content (or when Google can't determine the final destination of the malicious chain), the diagnostic page won't mention intermediary domains and you should be looking for the malicious domains.
+Sometimes, when hackers point a compromised site directly to servers with malicious content (or when Google can't determine the final destination of the malicious chain), the diagnostic page won't mention intermediary domains and you should therefore look for the malicious domains.

 What if you can't find references to the malicious domains?

 Unfortunately, references to malicious sites are usually obfuscated and cannot be revealed by simple scans.
-Please note that hackers change domain names of their sites pretty often (so that they can't be blocked) and they can update malicious content on compromised legitimate websites every day to make sure that they link to new domains.
-As a result, Google's diagnostic page may mention malicious and intermediary domains that can no longer be found on your site (they have been replaced with new domains already)
+Please note that hackers change the domain names of their malicious sites fairly often (so they can't be blocked), and therefore compromised legitimate websites are often updated daily in order to ensure they link to these new domains.
+As a result, Google's diagnostic page may mention malicious and intermediary domains that can no longer be found on your site, since they have been replaced with new domains already.

 If you can't find the “bad” content, try searching the web for the domain names listed on the diagnostic page.
 The chances are that someone else has already figured out how those domain names are involved in website exploits.